pythonarcade/arcade/doc/programming_guide/sound.rst

 """"""""""""""""""""""""
 This is a very important distinction:

-* A :py:class:`~arcade.Sound` represents a source of playable data
+* An :py:class:`arcade.Sound` represents a source of audio data
-* A pyglet :py:class:`~pyglet.media.player.Player` represents a
+* Arcade uses pyglet's :py:class:`~pyglet.media.player.Player` to
-  specific playback of that data
+  represent a specific playback of audio data

 Imagine you have two characters in a game which both play the same :py:class:`~arcade.Sound` when moving.
-Since they are separate characters in the world with separate playbacks of the sound, each stores its own :py:class:`~pyglet.media.player.Player`.
+Since they are separate characters in the world, they have separate playbacks of that sound.
+This means each stores its own :py:class:`~pyglet.media.player.Player`.

-This allows controlling their playbacks of the movement sound separately.
+The separate pyglet players allow controlling their playbacks of the movement sound separately.
 For example, one character may get close enough to the user's character to talk, attack, or perform some other action.
-You would use that character's pyglet :py:class:`~pyglet.media.player.Player` to stop the movement sound's playback.
+You would use that character's specific pyglet :py:class:`~pyglet.media.player.Player` to stop the corresponding playback of the movement sound.

-Although this may seem unimportant, it is crucial for games which hide parts of the world from view.
-An enemy with no way to know it's there is the most common version of the unknown danger example listed in :ref:`sound-why-important`.
+This is crucial for games which hide parts of the world from view.
+An enemy with no way for the user to know it's there is the most common version of the unknown danger mentioned in :ref:`sound-why-important`.

 See the following to learn more: